 In the last several weeks, my teenage clients have relayed their experiences of graduation parties.
-While one was a senior, several others were underclassman who were invited to an adult supervised graduation party.
+While one was a senior, several others were underclassman who was invited to an adult-supervised graduation party.
 Many kids attended multiple parties, often with 50-100 students.
 In numerous examples, supervision was responsible, and yet fun and laughter remained abundant.

 What’s Wrong with This Picture?

 For most of us, we get it.
 We understand that this is a setup for serious problems.
 We would never put ourselves in such a situation.
 However, some do not… so let’s review it quickly:

 - It’s illegal.
 Plain and simple.

 - Kids could be injured, and liability is increased…as it should be for stupidity.

 - With large numbers and alcohol use, uninvited guests inevitably join the party.

 - With large numbers and alcohol use, uninvited drugs inevitably join the party.

 - Responsible supervision is impossible in these situations.

 - Many teens will become belligerent and difficult with alcohol use.